bolderflight/effector/README.md

 make
 ```

 This will build the library and example executable called *actuator_example*.
 The example executable source file is located at *examples/actuator_example.cc*.
 This code is built and tested on AARCH64 and AMD64 systems running Linux and on AMD64 systems running the Windows Subsystem for Linux (WSL).
-The [arm-none-eabi](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) toolchain must be installed in your Linux environment.

 # Namespaces
 This library is within the namespace actuators